Optimal Energy Production

 Nutrition

-Poor nutrition leads to physical health problems such as obesity, diabetes, heart disease, and even cancer, but there is significant research demonstrating a relationship between diet and mental health.
+Poor nutrition leads to physical health problems such as obesity, diabetes, heart disease, and even cancer, but there is significant research demonstrating a relationship between diet and mental health (your brain is part of you body after all).

 Eating a balanced diet rich in nutrients (and limiting processed or sugary foods) has been associated with wellbeing.
 A review of research on children and adolescents found that a poor diet was linked to poorer mental health.